Mod-Sim/Image-Bot/reflection/Serena Lee.md

 # Implementation
 - What was most helpful about implementing, testing, and integration in your bot project?

+Using the Git control system has allowed the team to easily edit and interact with other group member's code, simplifying the implementation process of the project.
+Discord.js, Node.js, and JavaScript made the testing and integration processes of the project seamless as the modules took care of all the complicated steps.
+These packages allowed us to immediately start testing and integrating our bot right after we implemented our code.

 - What was most difficult?
 What would you do differently?

+The most difficult part of the implementation was finding and connecting the Google API to our bot.
+There are many different image APIs and we spent a lot of time researching which ones would be best fit for our project.
+After selecting the Google API, we spent a lot of time figuring out how to connect the API to our bot and at the end we realized that we had to set the keys within our code.
+Next time, we will have the knowledge to connect any API we use.

 - What implementation, testing, and integration methods might you want to try again in the future on another project?

+For future projects, I want to use more APIs, which proved to be very useful for our bot project.
+We used the Google Image API, in which we were able to directly get an image from Google without having to manually search and download images.
+There are many other useful APIs that can be used in the future that will simplify and cut down the implementation process.

 # Process